Kabylia: Middle Ages

-A Berber family emerged as formidable leaders in the unique Berber form of elected delegates form of government (through financial contribution and thus influence), the Zirids.
+A Berber family emerged as formidable leaders in the unique Berber form of elected delegates form of government (through financial contribution and thus influence), the Zirid dynastys.
 Beyond their immediate Zirid territory (aarch/Congregation), another aarch and family Hammadid and its associates emerged in Kabylia with influence covering most of today's Algeria, whereas the Zirid's territory extended eastward to cover the area of modern Tunisia.
-Both the Hammadid and Zirid empires as well as the Fatimids established their rule in the Maghreb countries.
+Both the Hammadid and [Zirid dynasty empires as well as the Fatimids established their rule in the Maghreb countries.
 The Zirids ruled land in what is now Algeria, Tunisia, Morocco, Libya, Spain, Malta and Italy.
 The Hammadids captured and held important regions such as Ouargla, Constantine, Sfax, Susa, Algiers, Tripoli and Fez establishing their rule in every country in the Maghreb region.
 The Fatimids conquered all of North Africa as well as Sicily and parts of the Middle East.

-Regency of Algiers

-During the Regency of Algiers, most of Kabylia was independent.
-Kabylia was split into two main kingdoms, the Kingdom of Kuku in modern Tizi Ouzou, and the Kingdom of Ait Abbas in modern Béjaïa.

 French colonisation and resistance

 Though the region was the last stronghold against French colonization, the area was gradually taken over by the French after 1830, despite vigorous local resistance by the local population led by leaders such as Faḍma n Sumer and Cheikh Mokrani, until the Battle of Icheriden in 1857 marked a decisive French victory, with sporadic outbursts of violence continuing as late as Mokrani's rebellion in 1871.
 Much land was confiscated in this period from the more recalcitrant tribes and given to French pieds-noirs.
 Many arrests and deportations were carried out by the French in response to uprisings, mainly to New Caledonia (hence the origins of the Algerians of the Pacific.)
 Colonization also resulted in an acceleration of the emigration into other areas of the country and outside of it.

 Algerian migrant workers in France organized the first party promoting independence in the 1920s.
 Messali Hadj, Imache Amar, Si Djilani, and Belkacem Radjef rapidly built a strong following throughout France and Algeria in the 1930s and actively trained militants who became key players during the struggle for independence and in building an independent Algerian state.

+French colonists invented the Kabyle myth in the 19th century which asserted that the Kabyle people were more predisposed than Arabs to assimilate into "French civilization."
+Lacoste explained that "turning the Arabs into invaders was one way of legitimizing the French presence".
+Prior to the creation of the term in the 1840s, Kabyles throughout the centuries were actively and fully assimilated into the Arab culture of Algeria.